corranrogue9/nomic/ruleset/mutable.md

 ## 307

 Only players present at the time of a vote are considered "eligible" for the purposes of rule 203.

+## 308

+Allow people to join the game after it has already been started and they start with 0 points.
+Their first turn is still dictated by 201